browserengineering/book/book/embeds.md

 they don't plan on navigating.]

-*Multi-frame focus*: in our toy browser, pressing `tab` repeatedly goes through the elemnts in a single frame.
+*Multi-frame focus*: in our toy browser, pressing `tab` repeatedly goes through the elements in a single frame.
 But this is bad for accessibility, because it doesn't allow a user of the keyboard to obtain access to focusable elements in other frames.